odecci-dev/govla-front-end/KC/Readme.txt

 • New Application: Completed Appliances and Bank Accounts Field Section
 - New Application Grid layouts for Appliances and Bank Accounts Field Section
 - Add and Subtract Button Functions (app.js)

+Fourth Commmit:
+• New Application: Started the Signature Field Section